- December 02, 2022 is the priority deadline for financial aid best consideration.

 Upload your statement of purpose and resume/CV under items #1 and 2, respectively.
 Disregard all other items in this section.

 Add a minimum of three recommendation providers.
-Once entered, the system will send an automatic notification email from the email email@example.com with the sender identified as "University of Maryland, College Park – Graduate School."
+Once entered, the system will send an automatic notification email to the recommenders with instructions on how to electronically submit a letter of recommendation.
+This process can begin prior to submission of the application.

 We recommend that you contact these individuals in advance to ensure the provider will be wiling to write a letter of recommendation.